 Due to the additional features that rear tine tillers come with they tend to be a little pricier than front tine tillers.
 This is why it’s important you know what you’re looking for before buying one.
-In this post we review some excellent models and bring you a buyers guide to help you find the best rear tine tiller for your project.
+In this post, we review some excellent options.

 |YARDMAX YT4565||18″||208cc||Check Price|

 |Troy-Bilt Pro-Line CRT||16″||160cc||Check Price|

 - 1 The Best Rear Tine Tillers For The Money

 - 3 How to Find The Best Rear Tiller

 - 4 Final Thoughts On Rear Tine Rototillers

 The Best Rear Tine Tillers For The Money

 Rear tine tillers can be expensive bits of equipment so it’s important you do your research.
 You need to consider various factors such as tiller size, how well the tiller maneuvers and the comfort of using it.
 This is why brought you this review section, to provide product information on various great quality tillers.
 Below is a list of the 6 best rear tine tillers for the money.

 Something we love about this rear tine tiller is the choice of 7 depth adjustments.
 The 18″ wide rear tine has a 6.5″ working depth to cover as much ground it can as quickly as possible.